Ports on the Mac and Modem

 Side Bar

-The Concepts in Pictures (I hope)
+The Concepts in Pictures Described in Words (I hope)

 When we address letters to someone we specify particular zones or areas to pinpoint where that person is (although we list it in reverse order).
 For example, picking someone everyone will know:-